Advice > Product management

 Let's now estimate the total number of ad views per day on YouTube.

 • The number of videos viewed by users probably varies quite dramatically.
-Users who stream music on YouTube probably view 20 or more videos on an average day.
-Other users might just watch a single video.
+Viewers who watch Shorts on their phone may easily view 20+ short videos per day, though most of these won't have ads.
+Other users might just watch a single, long-form video.
 So, let's assume the average is ten videos per day.
-We've got 200m users, so that's 2bn views per day.
+We've got 150m users, so that's 1.5bn views per day.

 3. Calculate the corresponding revenue